Salted Spade Garden Workshops 2026

 GARDEN STORIES (10:00-10:45am)

-Come listen to a story under the shade trees by the garden.
-We will also incorporate some games and songs, use our senses in the garden, and make garden art to take home.
+Come listen to some stories under the shade trees by the garden.
+We will also explore the garden, play games, sing songs, and create our own take-home garden art!

 Meet Wendy!
 She lives at The Saltbox and leads our youth summer classes.
 Wendy has decades of experience in the garden from when she was a little girl helping grow vegetables on the farm to gardening for her own family and even helping Seth put together market baskets for the 4-H fair!
 Although no longer teaching in the classroom, Wendy is a teacher by trade and still uses this gift whenever the opportunity arises.
 With her creativity in the mix, learning is always fun!